3d-web-applications/playbot-animation/README.md

   // ...
 }
 ```
-The advantage of using the destructuring assignment is to avoid inconsistencies when renaming scripts.
+The advantage of using the destructuring assignment<sup>1</sup> is to avoid inconsistencies when renaming scripts.
 Don't get me wrong.
-Even with the proposed standard convention one has to change the name of a script only in one place<sup>1</sup>.
+Even with the proposed standard convention one has to change the name of a script only in one place<sup>2</sup>.
 But then the corresponding variable would still keep the old name.
 See for yourself below.
 ```javascript
 var MyScript = pc.createScript('myRenamedScript');